 For each connection category we first allocate costs associated with any dedicated assets and then we additionally allocate a proportion of shared assets, plus a proportion of our overhead and residual costs.
-This ensures that prices are greater than avoidable costs.
+The addition of overhead and residual costs ensures that prices are greater than avoidable costs.